All Episodes

 Yeah.

-Um there really is it doesn't isn't necessarily a flaw.
+There really isn't necessarily a flaw.

-Um all you have to do is see what the average of balls and strikes are.
+All you have to do is see what the average of balls and strikes are.

-Let's say it's fifty-fifty, and then if you've got a black ump with a white batter or vice versa, if you see that it differs statistically from the norm, you can see a bias.
+And then if you've got a black ump with a white batter or vice versa, if you see that it differs statistically from the norm, you can see a bias.

-Some researchers was this University of Texas.
+Some researchers, was this University of Texas?

-Oh, I don't I don't remember.
+Oh, I don't remember.

-I think it was, but I'm not sure.
+I'm not sure.

-A white ump will favor a white pitcher with more strike calls, uh and a black ump will favor a black or Hispanic pitcher with more strike calls.
+A white ump will favor a white pitcher with more strike calls, and a black ump will favor a black or Hispanic pitcher with more strike calls.

 But you don't, because all you have to do is know what the average is.

-I'm I'm like a woman when you get the numbers.
+But when a black pitcher gets up there at 60% strike, I'm like a woman when you get the numbers.

 I don't follow them too easily.